 The Zcash Foundation is a nonprofit organization registered in the state of Delaware.

-- Zcash Foundation 1023 (PDF)
+- Zcash Foundation Certificate and Accepted Articles

-- Zcash Foundation Bylaws (PDF)
+- Zcash Foundation Bylaws

 - Bylaws Amendment 1

 - Zcash Foundation 2018 Form 990

 - Zcash Foundation 2019 Audit